 Microsoft Teams Tips and Tricks To Use in 2021

 Throughout 2020, Microsoft has responded to customer demand for more features in fast turnaround times.
-As we settle into 2021 and gear up for more enhanced collaborations, Microsoft Teams is growing into a boon in disguise.
+As we settle into 2021 and gear up for more enhanced collaborations, Microsoft Teams is growing into a boon in disguise by becoming one of the best online collaboration tools.
 With the majority of us working remotely, it is obvious we have come to rely on apps like Teams more than ever.

 Here are a few interesting tips and tricks that make Microsoft Teams our choice of app for collaborations this year (and beyond).